 From April 24, 2017 until December, 2017

-Parking for Providence Care Hospital is being phased in while the demolition of the Mental Health Services takes place (May 2017), and final parking lots are completed (between May 2017 and November 2017.)
+Parking for Providence Care Hospital is being phased in while the demolition of the Mental Health Services building takes place and final parking lots are completed (between May 2017 and November 2017.)

 on weekdays (Monday to Friday, 8:00 a.m. to 5:00 p.m.)